 When intestinal hyperpermeability is present, large proteins, which should be kept within the intestine, are allowed to escape.
 Your immune system doesn’t take kindly to strange proteins wandering through the body and so it attacks.
 With 70-80% of your immune system present in the gut, it is easy to see how these proteins can cause a big issue for your immune system and your body.

-Chronic stress, food sensitivities/ allergies, bacterial infections, parasites, viral infections, antibiotics, and some drugs (including NSAIDs) can cause a breakdown of your gut’s integrity at the cellular level.
+Chronic stress, food sensitivities/ allergies, bacterial infections, parasites, viral infections, antibiotics, and some drugs (including NSAIDs and hormonal birth control) can cause a breakdown of your gut’s integrity at the cellular level.

 This is how food sensitivities develop and is at the heart of autoimmune disease.

 Women with endometriosis are given little treatment options by their conventional doctors — painkillers, hormone therapy like birth control, surgeries, and a hysterectomy are all aimed at managing symptoms.
-And while they can offer short term symptom relief, these therapies have many side effects, can be dangerous and do nothing to address the root cause.
+And while they can offer short-term symptom relief, these therapies have many side effects.
+It's important to have options and to recognize that the best treatment for you will need to be tailored to your needs.

-As a holistic doctor who focuses on educating and empowering women with practical tools, I have helped many women successful manage their endometriosis symptoms without the need of harmful medications.
+As an integrative doctor, who focuses on educating and empowering women with practical tools, I have helped many women successfully manage their endometriosis symptoms without the need for medications.
+In many cases, we partner with endometriosis specialists, including experienced excision surgeons, physical therapists, and mental health workers.

-By utilizing natural pain remedies we can alleviate the discomfort that keeps you from being able to enjoy life and engage in activities that would ultimately help you resolve your root cause.
+By utilizing natural endometriosis treatment we can alleviate the discomfort that keeps you from being able to enjoy life and engage in activities that would ultimately help you address your body's needs.
+You do not have to go 100% natural in your treatment and in fact, I'd encourage you to take the best that medicine has to offer to help you feel better.

 We’ve got two major priorities here: 1.
 Getting you out of pain.
 2. Minimizing or eliminating the need for pain medications.

-Number one is all about making sure you’re not only comfortable in your body, but also have the energy, the stamina, and the motivation to do the self care it takes to heal.
-And yes, you can heal, but you need to be willing to do the work (no worries, you’ve got this!).
+Healing endometriosis naturally is about making sure you're comfortable in your body, but also have the energy, the stamina, and the motivation to do the self care it takes to heal.
+And yes, you can heal, but there are several factors to consider.

-NSAIDs perpetuate the leaky gut, plus they suppress ovulation, which leads to estrogen dominance.
+Remember, NSAIDs perpetuate leaky gut, plus they suppress ovulation, which leads to estrogen dominance.
 Easy to see why we want to ditch those.
+But you may need to leverage them while you address other areas of your health.
+There is no shame in keeping yourself out of pain so you have the energy to address the other areas of your life.

 Melatonin has been shown in the research to help reduce menstrual pain, pain with sex, and pain with urination or having a bowel movement.
-While the research suggests higher doses are needed, I recommend talking to your doctor before supplementing.
+While the research suggests higher doses are needed, I recommend my patients start with a lower dose around 3 mg and increase overtime if needed.
+Your provider should be able to help guide you in the best dose for you.

 - Sleep in a completely dark room